verlok/vanilla-lazyload/README.md

-LazyLoad is a **fast, lightweight and flexible** script to allow you enhance performance on your website by **loading images only as they enter the viewport** or a scrollable area (or a given number of pixels before), with an excellent **support to the progressive JPEG image format**.
+LazyLoad is a fast, lightweight and flexible script for **loading images only when they're about to enter the viewport** of a scrollable area, with an excellent **support to the progressive JPEG image format**.

-The creation of this script was inspired by [Mika Tuupola](https://www.github.com/tuupola)'s [jQuery.lazyLoad](http://www.appelsiini.net/projects/lazyload).
+This script was inspired by [Mika Tuupola](https://www.github.com/tuupola)'s [jQuery.lazyLoad](http://www.appelsiini.net/projects/lazyload), but...

-# Differences with jQuery.lazyLoad
+# Differences with jQuery\_lazyload

 * **Performance** | *lazyLoad* is much faster!
 The script only uses its optimized functions and methods, this allows a speed improvement up to ?? times (to be tested) faster.
 It won't slow down your app, and your users will see the difference, even in slow devices or computers.
-* **Progressive JPEG support** | [Progressive JPEG](http://en.wikipedia.org/wiki/JPEG) is an image format good for perceived performance because it's rendered in progressive passes of detail. `lazyLoad` has an option called `show_while_loading` that, when set to `true`, shows your images while they load, letting *progressive JPEG* do its magic. *jQuery_lazyLoad* doesn't have this option so it will only show your images when they are fully loaded.
+* **Progressive JPEG support** | [Progressive JPEG](http://en.wikipedia.org/wiki/JPEG) is an image format good for perceived performance because it's rendered in progressive passes of detail. `lazyLoad` has an option called `show_while_loading` that, when set to `true`, shows your images while they load, letting *progressive JPEG* do its magic. *jQuery\_lazyload* doesn't have this option so it will only show your images when they are fully loaded.
-* **Multiple instances** | *lazyLoad* can be instanced on different scrolling containers on the same page, whereas *jQuery_lazyload* can't.
+* **Multiple instances** | *lazyLoad* can be instanced on different scrolling containers on the same page, whereas *jQuery\_lazyload* can't.
 * **Independence** | *lazyLoad* doesn't rely on jQuery so you can use it in contexts where jQuery there's no jQuery available
-* **Weight** | Even being written in native *vanilla* JavaScript, the code is light and it weight only 2.5kb, compared to 3.5kb of jQuery_lazyload
+* **Weight** | Even being written in native *vanilla* JavaScript, the code is light and it weight only 2.5kb, compared to 3.5kb of jQuery\_lazyload

 # Options